This page may contain affiliate links. Learn More.

 We love science at Little Sprouts, all different kinds.
 These science activities for toddlers and preschoolers are right up our alley.
+It’s a great addition to your activities for daycare.

 We add science into any unit we do.
 There are so many ways to learn about science and the activities are always so much fun.
 We have science in our pumpkin unit, by exploring the nature of pumpkins, cooking them, and mixing colors to make orange.